Best Practice

 Why research social media?

-Researching social media is crucial because of its pervasive influence on various aspects of society, including communication, culture, politics, and even mental health.
+Researching social media allows researchers to examine its pervasive influence on various aspects of society, including communication, culture, politics, and even mental health.
 As social media continues to evolve and integrate into everyday life, understanding its impact becomes increasingly important for several reasons.

 First, social media shapes public opinion and discourse in ways that traditional media cannot.
 The speed at which information spreads on platforms like Twitter/X, Facebook, and Instagram can amplify voices and ideas, often creating significant cultural or political movements.
 Studying these phenomena can reveal insights into how public opinion is formed, how misinformation spreads, and how social movements gain traction.